xLeiti/cs2-spawn-balloons/README.md

 - cs_alpine

 ### Unsupported map
-On unsupported maps the config automatically geenrates blue balloons for all spawn positions (including casual & wingman spawns).
+On unsupported maps the config automatically generates blue balloons for all spawn positions (including casual & wingman spawns).

 Add this to your launch options, otherwise the balloons won't work on workshop maps:
 ```-disable_workshop_command_filtering```